umbraco/UmbracoDocs/Tutorials/Editors-Manual/Getting-Started-With-Umbraco/Umbraco-Interface/index.md

 ### Search, Help, and Profile Settings

 1. The **Search** bar allows you to search for the content in your entire project.
-2. The **Help** icon provides different Help options such as Tours, Umbraco TV, and Umbraco Documentation.
+2. The **Help** icon provides different Help options such as Tours, Umbraco Learning Base YouTube videos, Umbraco Documentation, and your System Information.
 3. The **profile** icon allows you to edit your profile, change the password, and Logout from the application.

 ![Search, help and profile.](images/Search-and-help-v9.png)